thatwonguy/Machine-Learning-House-Price-Prediction/README.md

    - **Yes**, a machine learning model, along with the results and data and algorithm can all be saved in a neat package to be implemented for any new data so that no additional training is necessary.

    **Key Points for MLOPS:**
-   - Testing Environment: Conduct testing in a controlled staging environment mimicking production.
+   - **Testing Environment**: Conduct testing in a controlled staging environment mimicking production.
-   - Metrics Evaluation: Track performance metrics (accuracy, bias-variance analysis) and save results in a database (e.g., MLflow or WandB).
+   - **Metrics Evaluation**: Track performance metrics (accuracy, bias-variance analysis) and save results in a database (e.g., MLflow or WandB).
-   - Validation: Perform A/B testing and feature importance analysis to validate results against expected outcomes.
+   - **Validation**: Perform A/B testing and feature importance analysis to validate results against expected outcomes.
 7. **DEPLOYMENT:**
    As touched upon in the previous steps last bullet point.
 The data engineering team would ideally abstract this pickle file in the code so that any new models would simply replace this model with a new one and no other portions of the established code-base would need to change.
 This allows the data science team or ml engineers to focus their efforts on algorithms and improving results without breaking any other section of the architecture or delivery pipeline.
 Good micro-services architecture and potential usage of OOPS programming on the part of data engineers would need to be implemented here.

    These pickle files would essentially be pre-trained models (the best one we want to use) that would be incorporated into the code to be used for end-users.
 If the data science team finds a better model, they simply provide the new pickle file, and the old file gets replaced, wheraupon the end-user will immediately see better and more accurate results.
 This can change depending on what kind of infrastructure your team is using or has available to use.

    **Key Points for MLOPS:**
-   - Containerization: Use Docker to package the model with dependencies for consistent deployment.
+   - **Containerization**: Use Docker to package the model with dependencies for consistent deployment.
-   - Orchestration: Deploy the container using Kubernetes to ensure scalability and resilience.
+   - **Orchestration**: Deploy the container using Kubernetes to ensure scalability and resilience.
-   - CI/CD Pipeline: Automate deployment with CI/CD tools (e.g., Jenkins or GitHub Actions) to push model updates seamlessly.
+   - **CI/CD Pipeline**: Automate deployment with CI/CD tools (e.g., Jenkins or GitHub Actions) to push model updates seamlessly.

    For Model Monitoring and Maintenance for the MLOPS team:
-   - Monitoring: Track model performance in production with drift detection, alerting for performance degradation, and logging in tools like Prometheus or Grafana.
+   - **Monitoring**: Track model performance in production with drift detection, alerting for performance degradation, and logging in tools like Prometheus or Grafana.
-   - Retraining Triggers: Set up conditions (e.g., data drift or accuracy drop) to trigger retraining and notify the team.
+   - **Retraining Triggers**: Set up conditions (e.g., data drift or accuracy drop) to trigger retraining and notify the team.
-   - Model Governance: Maintain a record of deployed models, their versions, and performance metrics for audit and rollback as needed.
+   - **Model Governance**: Maintain a record of deployed models, their versions, and performance metrics for audit and rollback as needed.

    The end result of this particular exercise demonstrating this process can be seen here by clicking the link below:
    - ### [https://ml-house-price-prediction-california.streamlit.app/](https://ml-house-price-prediction-california.streamlit.app/)